PrimaryKids/gentle/README.md

-# Hushed
+# Gentle

 Client library for integrating with the [Quiet Logistics](http://quietlogistics.com) API

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'hushed'
+    gem 'gentle'

 And then execute: